 Saudi Arabia’s Quality of Life Program Powers Investment Through Vision 2030 Reforms

-Riyadh, June 04, 2025 (GLOBE NEWSWIRE) -- RIYADH, Saudi Arabia — As Saudi Arabia advances toward its Vision 2030 goals, the Quality of Life Program (QoL) is emerging as a central driver of both national well-being and global investment momentum.
+RIYADH, SAUDI ARABIA, June 10, 2025 /EINPresswire.com/ -- As Saudi Arabia advances toward its Vision 2030 goals, the Quality of Life Program (QoL) is emerging as a central driver of both national well-being and global investment momentum.

 Launched in 2018, the program is one of 11 Vision Realization Programs and is led by CEO Khalid Albaker.
 It focuses on enhancing livability while positioning sectors such as tourism, culture, and sports as strategic economic assets.